adus/portal-documentation/_documents/freewaydata.md

 ---
 The _/highways/api/freewaydata_ endpoint returns information about one or more freeways.
 This information can be constrained to a date or a range of dates using the `start_date` and `end_date` parameters.
 The freeway is specified using the `highway_id` parameter, which takes in integer.
 A list of valid highway IDs can be obtained by making a call to [_highway metadata_]({{ site.url }}{{ site.baseurl }}/documents/highwaymetadata/).

 Valid resolutions for this endpoint are 20 seconds, 5 minutes, 15 minutes, 1 hour, and 1 day.
+If not specified, the default resolution is one hour.

 This endpoint returns data in JSON format by default.
 ## Parameters